Introduction to LaMa

 Gaussian state-dependent distributions, to get some intuition.
 Here we

-can again use stationary()
+can again use stationary() to compute the stationary

 distribution.